RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-05_Reddit_comments.md

 https://old.reddit.com/r/law/comments/1o2gydz/letitia_james_the_new_york_attorney_general_who/ninrvn2/

 Trump is the master of television media, White House media, Truth Social media, all media.
 Social media society of Reddit has had no organized sustained protest.
-[Social Media DID NOT STAND UP andget on same page and sustain calls for goodness and cult deprogramming](/June19_2025/Social_Media_Did_Not_Stand_Up.md)
+[Social Media DID NOT STAND UP and get on same page and sustain calls for goodness and cult deprogramming](/June19_2025/Social_Media_Did_Not_Stand_Up.md)

 https://old.reddit.com/r/law/comments/1o2gydz/letitia_james_the_new_york_attorney_general_who/ninwzuc/